-The tutor can help you to discuss the planning of your courses in the programme and to monitor study progress.
+The tutor can help you plan your courses in the programme and monitor your study progress.
 Especially in the first year, the tutor is available for questions regarding:

-The Study Advisors can help you with questions about admission and enrolment, exam requirements and complex curriculum planning, exemptions, attending courses at other universities (in the Netherlands or abroad), studying with a handicap or disability, ending your studies and termination of enrolment.
+The student advisors of the Graduate School of Teaching are Alice Bor and Corneline van Staalduinen.
+They can help you with questions about admission and enrolment, exam requirements, complex curriculum planning, exemptions, attending courses at other universities, studying with a handicap or disability, ending your studies and termination of enrolment.

-You can also contact a study advisor if you have study-related problems, such as lack of motivation, study delay, illness, conflicts with lecturers or other employees of Utrecht University, and other circumstances that could impede the progress of your studies.
+You can also contact them if you have study-related problems, such as lack of motivation, study delay, illness, a conflict with a lecturer or other employee of Utrecht University, or other circumstances that could impede the progress of your studies.